-Workers’ compensation laws are designed to cover an injured worker’s losses for accidents that happen on the job.
-If an employer intentionally hurts one of its workers, it was not an accident.
-The injured worker can file a personal injury lawsuit against his or her employer, rather than a workers’ compensation claim.
+Workers’ compensation laws are designed to cover your losses for accidents that happen on the job.
+If an employer intentionally hurts you, it was not an accident.
+You can file a personal injury lawsuit against your employer, rather than a workers’ compensation claim.

 These injuries are often the result of an employer’s:

-In some states, the employer can be liable in a personal injury lawsuit if it ratifies, approves of, commands, or authorizes the infliction of injuries on the victim by a coworker or supervisor.1
+In some states, the employer can be liable in a personal injury lawsuit if it ratifies, approves of, commands, or authorizes the infliction of injuries on you by a coworker or supervisor.1

 Some states hold employers liable for knowingly removing or failing to install safety guards on heavy machinery.2

-In a few states, hurt workers can hold their employer liable for workplace injuries caused by less than intentional conduct.
+In a few states, you can hold your employer liable for workplace injuries caused by less than intentional conduct.

 Some states extend the exception for an employer’s intentional actions to include conduct that is “deliberate.”3

-Still others let employees sue their employers if the employer’s unintentional conduct was “substantially certain to cause injury.”4
+Still others let you sue your employers if the employer’s unintentional conduct was “substantially certain to cause injury.”4

 A couple of states require the employer to act with knowledge that an injury was virtually certain to occur.5